Rithsagea/Atelier/Console.md

 ### character new

 Syntax: `character new`<br>
-Description: Creates a new character, and returns its id.
+Description: Creates a new character and returns its id.

 ### character name